 - Bugs are more likely to be caught and destroyed!

-Feature Plugins are updated regularly, and contributions can be made via GitHub.
+A feature plugin is updated regularly, and contributions can be made via GitHub.

-If you’re interested in staying more closely tuned, follow the WooCommerce Develop blog.
+If you’re interested in staying more closely tuned, follow the Develop WooCommerce blog.

 Examples of WooCommerce Feature Plugins ↑ Back to top

-WooTenberg: As the Products block is a new concept and dependent on Gutenberg which itself is still a feature plugin, we decided to release this as a feature plugin on April 24, 2018.
+- WooCommerce Blocks: As the Products block is a new concept and dependent on Gutenberg which itself is still a feature plugin, we decided to release this as a feature plugin on April 24, 2018.
 Note: You’ll need to have both WooCommerce and Gutenberg running on your site.